szaimen/nextcloud-easy-test/readme.md

 `SKELETON_ARCHIVE_URL` if the variable is set it will try to download a tar.gz file from a remote server, will untar it and will try to use that as a skeletondir which will make them the default files for new users ony the test instance.

-`COMPILE_SERVER` if the variable is set it will compile javascript files for the chosen server branch.
+`COMPILE_SERVER` if the variable is set (so e.g. via `-e COMPILE_SERVER=1`) it will compile javascript files for the chosen server branch.
 This only works for branches starting from version 24.0.0.

 `APACHE_PORT` if the variable is set, it will instead of the default port 443 inside the container, use the chosen Port for APACHE.